Since the advent of digital marketing, companies have realized the need to get the word out about their businesses via the internet.

 Once you do that, retaining or getting more traffic to your site won’t be that difficult.

-Schema markup was created to optimize snippet on Google, but it is mostly being misused by many SEOs.
+Schema markup was created to optimize snippet on Google, but many SEOs are mostly misusing it.

-According to Google, Schema should only be applied to specific items and not categories, but some SEOs use it inappropriately to try to rank their landing pages.
+According to Google, Schema should only be applied to specific items and not categories, but some SEOs misuse it to try to rank their landing pages.

 Once that happens, your site will not display its rich snippets when you search for it on Google.